MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/validate.md

 >Applies to: Azure Stack HCI, version v20H2

 This how-to article focuses on why cluster validation is important, and when to run it on an existing Azure Stack HCI cluster.
 We recommend performing cluster validation for the following primary scenarios:
-- After deploying a server cluster, run the Validate-DCB tool to test networking, and use the Validate feature in Windows Admin Center.
+- After deploying a server cluster, run the Validate-DCB tool to test networking, and run cluster validation in Windows Admin Center.
 - After updating a server cluster, depending on your scenario, run both validation options to troubleshoot cluster issues.

 To learn about how to deploy an Azure Stack HCI cluster, see [Deploy Storage Spaces Direct](/windows-server/storage/storage-spaces/deploy-storage-spaces-direct).